seekrcentral/seekrflow/docs/tutorials.rst

 AM1-BCC charges.
 This approach will entirely replace parameters for both the ligand as well as the protein, although TIP3P will continue to be used for the solvent.

-Step 2.2: Parametrizing with Espaloma and Seekrflow
+Step 2.2: Parameterizing with Espaloma and Seekrflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The only change will be to the arguments to the parametrize.py script, (although these changes
+The only change will be to the arguments to the parameterize.py script, (although these changes
 could also be made at the level of the ```seekrflow.json``` configuration file).
 We must
 point to the location of the espaloma force field file, and also, specify a new working directory.